renspringlea/ryba.ren/_posts/2026-05-24-cosmic-joke.md

 - Religion — living in relationship with my God and, perhaps just as important, participating in the traditions of my ancestors, while knowing I may never have answers to the biggest questions.
 - Hedonism — not drinking and partying and going wild, but the bread, pot of cheese, and good company of Epicurus.
 - Games — unnecessary contests staged purely for our enjoyment and pleasure, games we play for their own sake (see Steffen Borge 2019, *The Philosophy of Football*), while knowing I will never become a *flawless* goalkeeper.
 - Art — similar to games, a practice done for its own sake.
-For me, this takes the form of receiving tattoos — a way to represent my stories on my skin, which offers a "refuge of stability" in an age of liquid modernity (Chris William Martin 2018, *The Social Semiotics of Tattoos: Skin and Self*)
+Reading lets me enjoy the fruits of other people's imagination (fiction) or deep expertise and research (non-fiction).
+For me, art also takes the form of receiving tattoos — a way to represent my stories on my skin, which offers a "refuge of stability" in an age of liquid modernity (Chris William Martin 2018, *The Social Semiotics of Tattoos: Skin and Self*).

 Again, no one of these things is the *only* important thing.
 There is no general theory — these are all facets of a gem, doors into a meaningful life.